Franco432/Michaels-voice-of-the-cave/README_en.md

 It was an entry for the https://itch.io/jam/untitled-game-jam-81, and you can play the original jam version in https://franco-c.itch.io/michaels-task.

+It's a game that's all written in python using the pygame library.
-I made this repository to rewrite it and improve it, because it wasn't a good game when I submitted it to the jam.
+I made this repository to rewrite it and improve it, because it wasn't a good game when I submitted it to the game jam.

 ### Screnshots of the original version
 This screenshots show the original gameplay, and the final game is not supposed to be very different to it